ubccr/ccrdocs/pages/hpc/storage.md

     - Daily snapshots are available for 30 days for users to restore data from their home directories themselves.
 Instructions can be found in the [backup policies documentation](../policies/accounts.md#self-service-home-directory-data-restore)
   - **Project directories for academics:**
     - Shared by a single research group or course
-    - Directories found in `/projects/academic` or `/projects/academic/courses` for classes
-    - 1TB provided for free to UB faculty groups
+    - By default, 1TB provided for free to UB faculty groups
     - Use ColdFront to request an allocation for the `Project Storage` resource
     - Additional [storage can be purchased](#purchasing-project-storage)
     - To protect the file system, there is a limit of 200 million files per project directory